 When we write, we can create our dream cast.
 Having a particular actor in mind can help a writer hone a character's voice to that actor's nuances.
 That doesn't mean the character won't work if that particular actor isn't cast, but envisioning a specific actor can distinguish a character's voice from others in the script.

 Want to hear how John August and Craig Mazin approach these character voice tests?
-Listen to the podcast below, download it from the link or subscribe on iTunes.
+Listen to the podcast, download it from the link or subscribe on iTunes.

 Jump ahead to the ten-minute mark to hear their conversation on these tests.